tunnelcat/ag-gen-guided/README.md

 # ag-gen-guided
 Code and Setup Tutorial for RAGE Attack Graph Generator.
+PROPERTY OF UNIVERSITY OF TULSA SECURITY RESEARCH GROUP

 ## Setup
 RAGE can work with Linux / MacOS, but is recommended that you use a Debian-based Linux to facilitate the process.